AnnaGingle/github-workshop/README.md

-# GithubWorkshop
+# github-workshop
-This Github workshop was created for our studio collaboration class.
+This Github workshop was created in our studio collaboration class.
+Visit the site here https://github-workshop-itr5ihhmb-annagingle.vercel.app/